Greece › Greek Ferries › Mykonos to Santorini

 How do I buy tickets and use E-Tickets?

-The process is now fully digital and simple.
-The days of waiting in lines at dusty port kiosks are over.
+The process is now fully digital and very simple.

 Example Mykonos to Santorini Ferry Schedule